Connect with us

 “A few honest friends within the club have provided their contentious backing.
 The rest have pulled back seemingly in a joint mindless acceptance to allow the club slowly fail, restoring the ‘social club’ led activities they enjoy and allowing back in those who would use the clubhouse and pitch for their own selfish ends.

 “My further financial and business support is not withdrawn lightly.
-I would like to thank all those inside and outside the club who backed my vision of building a senior community based men’s and ladies club built upwards from a solid youth system allowing direct local access to all talented players with commitment.
+I would like to thank all those inside and outside the club who backed my vision of building a senior community based men’s and ladies football club built upwards from a solid youth system allowing direct local access to all talented players with commitment.

 “The historic debt is cleared, the clubhouse and car park is won back, and all the various competing teams are all in place doing well.
 My exit as chairman will allow others to come forward.